Latvia in Brief

 In winter: 116 mm.

-With over 44 percent of its territory covered by forests, a vast network of free flowing rivers and thousands of lakes, Latvia is one of Europe’s best preserved havens for a wide variety of wildlife.
+With 50 percent of its territory covered by forests, a vast network of free flowing rivers and thousands of lakes, Latvia is one of Europe’s best preserved havens for a wide variety of wildlife.
 Over 27 thousand species of flora and fauna thrive in natural settings that are still relatively undisturbed by man.
 Many rare species, such as the black stork and lesser spotted eagle, make their homes in Latvia’s mixed forests, marshes and meadows.
 There is also an abundance of otters, beavers, lynx and wolves, as well as great concentrations of deer, elk, fox and wild boar.
 Bird-watching is particularly rewarding in Latvia, especially in the coastal areas and wetlands during annual migration periods.